 If you’re in Year 10 at high school in Australia, then you’ll probably be thinking about choosing your senior subjects for Year 11 and 12.
 It’s not an easy process, but we’ve got 5 tips for Subject Selection for Year 11 and 12 which could help to take some of the pressure off, giving you more headspace to make smart decisions about what you’re going to study.

-Essentially, it’s where you get to choose (finally hooray), the subjects you would like to study and the ones you’d like to drop.
+Essentially, it’s where you get to choose (finally, hooray) the subjects you would like to study and the ones you’d like to drop.
 This sounds great in theory, but the process to get there can be a bit more complex.

 Get yourself down to the school office or ask your teacher.
 That way you won’t go ahead and plan 6 subjects you’d like to study, only to have to sacrifice one or two for the compulsory subjects.